fominok/coredit/README.md

 cursor think about it like you still have a selection of a character after it, at least when you press `Delete` something gets deleted even if it is "not selected".
-One case when it should be drawn _after_ is a selection with a cursor placed in the end.
+One case when it should be drawn _after_ is a selection with a cursor placed in the end. (ok I may be wrong)

 [crates-io-badge]: https://img.shields.io/crates/v/coredit.svg
 [crates-io-url]: https://crates.io/crates/coredit